Michael-Schaer/address_report_helper/README.md

 # Address Report Helper

-### Required information from the user (import)
-PersonID, GroupID as CSV

-### Information from MiData (JSON API)
-Abteilungsleitung E-Mail over Service API

 ### Requirements
+- [ ] OAuth implementation, Check roles
-- [x] Upload CSV to the System (PersonID, GroupID)
+- [ ] Upload CSV to the System (PersonID, GroupID)
+- [ ] Optional: Find rows by title name
-- [x] System queries every Group for an E-Mail-Address (Abteilungsleitung)
+- [ ] System queries every Group for an E-Mail-Address (Abteilungsleitung)
-- [x] System outputs a file with GroupID, E-Mail-Address and person (as link)
-- [ ] Group result by group (Abteilung) instead of person
-- [x] Test CSV-Output-Format with LibreOffice and Excel
+- [ ] Optional: Find Adressverwalter for each Person and use for sorting
-- [ ] Confirmation shows number of groups (found and not found)
+- [ ] Show summary with number of mails and number of people per receiver, not found items
+- [ ] E-Mail content
+- [ ] Send mails per Mailgun API

 ## Development